vijaywinner-eng/Build-Agents-from-Scratch/README.md

 **`agent/agent.py`** - The heart of the repository
 - Contains the `Agent` class that evolves across all 12
 - Each adds new methods and capabilities to this same class
-- This is what you study and modify as you learn

 **`complete_example.py`** - reference
 - Contains 12 separate functions, one for each